2803Aditya/REST-API-using-Python/README.md

 - Containers are designed to be transient and temporary, but they can be stopped and restarted, which launches the container into the same state as when it was stopped.

+# Get Started

+Firstly, register youself on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas?jmp=partners_knowi) and create a connection with your cluster.

+After a successful creation of the connection we'll get a URI string, and with the help of that we gonna connect our cluster with the flask application.

+URI string example:
+'''
+"mongodb+srv://<Username>:'<password>'@<ClusterName>.csb3w.mongodb.net/<DatabaseName>?retryWrites=true&w=majority"
+'''